 Training is provided.

-– Lectors proclaim the scripture, lead the Prayers of the Faithful, and make the Parish announcements.
+– Lectors proclaim the scripture and lead the Prayers of the Faithful.

 – Eucharistic Ministers assist with distributing Communion under both species.